Functional connectivity ensemble method to enhance BCI performance (FUCONE): Materials and Methods

 \subsubsection{Statistical analysis}

 Within a dataset, depending on whether the number of subjects exceeded 20, a one-tailed paired $t$-test or a Wilcoxon signed-rank test for each pair of pipelines was considered.
 To assess the replicability of our method, we tested it on several datasets.
-Accordingly to the approach proposed in \cite{jayaram_moabb_2018}, $p$-values were combined by applying the Stouffer's method \cite{stouffer_american_1949}.
+In our study, we used two values, the standardized mean difference (SMD) and the $p$-value.
+The SMD value is a normalized assessment of the difference between the means of the classification performance between two tested pipelines.
+The $p$-value corresponds to the probability of obtaining a significant difference between the classification performance obtained from these two pipelines.
+In accordance with the approach proposed in \cite{jayaram_moabb_2018}, we obtained this statistical difference via the Stouffer’s method \cite{stouffer_american_1949} that combines p-values resulting from the Wilcoxon signed-rank test on each dataset taken separately.
 Then a Bonferroni correction was performed to prevent it from false positive.
-Effect size was computed via the standardized mean difference within datasets and combined with Stouffer's method.